Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-enum-mbus-code.rst

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

 EINVAL
     The struct :c:type:`v4l2_subdev_mbus_code_enum` ``pad`` references a
-    non-existing pad, the ``which`` field has an unsupported value, or the ``index`` field is out of bounds.
+    non-existing pad, the woke ``which`` field has an unsupported value, or the ``index`` field is out of bounds.